EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 L1 L102 line_weight DECIMAL(10,3) ≥ 0.000

-Note: Carrier SCAC is typically carried in the N104 element with qualifier SC, or in the ISA interchange header (ISA06/ISA08), not N102 which carries the party name.
+Carrier SCAC is the field most often mis-mapped.
+It is typically carried in the N104 element with qualifier SC, or in the ISA interchange header (ISA06/ISA08), and not in N102, which carries the party name.
+A parser that reads SCAC from the wrong element silently mis-keys every downstream join.

 The parser below uses a deterministic state-machine approach, avoiding regex-heavy extraction in favor of explicit delimiter splitting.
 This aligns with X12 parsing best practices and eliminates catastrophic backtracking risks.
-Unlike PDF Invoice Parsing with Python, which relies on coordinate-based text extraction, EDI ingestion operates purely on positional element arrays.
+Unlike PDF Invoice Parsing with Python, which relies on coordinate-based text extraction, or XML Freight Bill Ingestion, which traverses a DOM, EDI ingestion operates purely on positional element arrays.

 import logging